Satsuma Gosu Blue

 If Gosu Blue is used as an over glaze, the images become brighter and more vivid.

 Gosu Blue Satsuma Pottery is possibly the most popular type to own and therefore commands a higher price than other types of Japanese ceramics.
-Pottery that was produced using this method was seldom and was made during the mid 19th century in Kyoto, Japan.
+Pottery that was produced using this method was seldom made and was made during the mid 19th century in Kyoto, Japan.